 There are several companies that provide lead generation services.
 You pay a fair price for each lead.
 An insurance lead contains a customer’s name, number, address, and details of insurance policies that he has under his name and the provider’s name.

-One of the best ways to find potential clients is spreading a word of mouth to your friends, family and relatives.
-You can also advertise in social media sites for better exposure.
+One of the best ways to find potential clients is by spreading a word of mouth to your friends, family, and relatives.
+You can also advertise on social media sites for better exposure.

 Where Freelance Insurance Agents Can Work?